 SLOTHFUL.
 Then Jesus told him he would lose even what little he had been given, since he hadn't used it.

-have put my money to the exchangers, and then at my coming I should have received mine
+money to the exchangers, and then at my coming I should have

 The principal Jesus was teaching was that we cannot be good and faithful servants if we are lazy and don't make the best use of what has been given to us.
 He will not give us more if we aren't taking care of what we already have.
 Our rewards depend on our actions: using our talents wisely brings rewards, while laziness and self-indulgence are a sin against our Lord, and causes us to lose our rewards.
 And most important of all: our laziness does not glorify our God.

 As with everything else in life, when we learn to put our own wants and desires aside and learn to do things God's way, we are the ones to reap the rewards.
 Our task may be difficult, our job may not be the one we want, but doing it cheerfully and wholeheartedly, to the best of our ability, demonstrates Christ to the world around us, benefiting us as well as others.
 And ultimately, it glorifies and honors our Lord.